Khunchheang/photo-book-android-app/README.md

 #Build type
 Manage debug and release
 Productflavor for manage version
+Change build type to manage release mode

 #Source control
 Use Github
-Not create many branchs just have a master cuz just a assigment
+Not create many branches just have a master cuz just a assignment